cyuria/wrasm/CONTRIBUTING.md

 If you have already submitted a PR, don't worry, we won't block anyone's pull request just because it doesn't have an associated issue.
 (Also, it's not too late to create an issue :).)

+## The RISC-V spec

+This can be found here https://riscv.org/technical/specifications/.
+Also have a look through here https://github.com/riscv/riscv-isa-manual.

 ## Whitespace fixes, code style changes, etc